Daniel68191/cgi-25-26/doc/prjs/project1-en.md

 Build an application that draws a 2D parametric curve.
 The user can choose the family by pressing the keys **'1'** to **'6'**.
 At that point, a member of that family should be displayed.
 Each family may have a different number of coefficients and the manipulation of their individual values should be posssible, afecting the curve display immediately.

-At any time there should be the possibility to revert the curve parameters to their original parameter values before user manipulation.
+At any time there should be the possibility to revert the curve parameters to their original parameter values before user manipulation, using the **'R'** key.

-The user should also be able to zoom in and out using the scroll wheel and move the curve around by clicking and dragging the mouse.
+The user should also be able to zoom in and out using the **scroll wheel** and move the curve around by clicking and dragging the mouse.
 The curve should move coherently with the mouse movement.

 Pressing the **SPACE** key should automatically toggle the animationof  the values of the curve's family parameters.
 The animation should just change one single parameter and the user can select the parameter to be manipulated, one at a time, by pressing the arrow keys (**LEFT** and **RIGHT**).
 Pressing the **UP** and **DOWN** keys will stop the animation and increment or decrement the parameter selected.

 The lower limit $t_0$ for the $t$ parameter can be fixed at 0, but the user may increase the value of $t_1$ - the upper limit - by pressing **PG UP** and **PG DOWN**.

 Curves can be drawn in two different ways.
 Either by drawing line segments connecting the curve points or by simply drawing those points with a size of 5.0 pixels.
-The 'P' key will toggle between these two display modes.
+The **'P'** key will toggle between these two display modes.

 Please note that the user can resize the application window at its own will and the display area (canvas) should occupy the full area of the browser's window.